“If I’d have more time/money/space, I would…” Have you ever said this? I certainly have.

 I came home one afternoon.
 I still had my coat on and I hadn’t even put my bag down yet.

 “I asked my boss.
 I can temporarily go to England, I have already found us a house,” said Bram.
 He was so excited that barely allowed for me to see photos of the house, I had to book it immediately.

 North Yorkshire it will be.
 Never been before, but that doesn’t matter.
 The little cottage we rent is in a small, typical English village with a bakery, post office and four pubs.
 On the edge of a large nature reserve and a small river that runs right through the village.
 I made a drawing of the village, so that I can get a bit more familiar with it (see image on top).

 Even if it’s only for a few months, this is exactly what I need.
 A change of scenery to get out of my entrenched routine and reset my brain.
-I can’t wait!
+To get some rest and recover from being terribly overworked, go on walks in nature, explore… I can’t wait!

 This helped me make the decision:

 2. Next to your dreams, write down the reasons why you believe it’s not possible (right now).

 3. Check your reasons: is it legit or is it an excuse?
 Strike through all of the excuses.
 You can ask a friend for help with this, most often they’re more objective than you are.